 For financial assets and financial liabilities at amortised cost, they are initially measured at fair value including directly attributable costs and are subsequently measured using the effective interest rate method less any allowance for expected credit losses.

-Cash and cash equivalents, receivables and margin accounts are carried at amortised cost.
+Cash and cash equivalents, margin accounts, due from brokers and receivables are carried at amortised cost.